The Pains of Being Pure at Heart: Later years and disbandment (2013–2019)

+Following Belong, the band saw major lineup shifts leaving Berman as the sole remaining member.
+In 2012, guitarist Christoph Hochheim left after the album's tour cycle.
+In 2013, keyboardist/vocalist Peggy Wang quit to focus on her job at BuzzFeed and her upcoming cookbook.
+After recording his parts for the upcoming album, bassist Alex Naidus also left in 2013 to work at BuzzFeed.
+Feldman left to focus on producing and engineering work.

 The group moved to New York-based label Yebo Music for the third effort, Days of Abandon, released in May 2014.
+It featured Kelly Pratt on horns and Jen Goma of A Sunny Day in Glasgow on backing vocals.
+As a live band, the Pains featured bassist Jacob Sloan, keyboardist Jessica Weiss, guest vocalist Goma, and the return of Hochheim on guitar, alongside his brother Anton on drums.

-Their next album, The Echo of Pleasure, was released on September 1, 2017, and self-distributed by the band.
+Their fourth album, The Echo of Pleasure, was released on September 1, 2017, and self-distributed by the band.

 The group recorded a full album cover of Tom Petty's 1989 album Full Moon Fever for subscription-based label Turntable Kitchen, released in November 2018.
-One year later, Berman announced that he had disbanded the project.
+On November 4, 2019, Berman announced that he had disbanded the project.
 He described feeling disconnected from the music he was writing after The Echo of Pleasure.
 In addition, he had relocated to New Jersey and became a father, suggesting the band was a "distinct moment" in his life that had passed.
+The band's final show before breaking up was on April 26, 2018, at a birthday party for Stereogum founder Scott Lapatine.

-Berman has continued making music under the moniker The Natvral.
+Berman has continued making music under the moniker the Natvral.